OPS-E2E-PPE/VBA-Docs/Language/Reference/User-Interface-Help/column-property-visual-basic-for-applications.md

 keywords: vblr6.chm2182073
 f1_keywords:
 - vblr6.chm2182073
-ms.prod: office
 ms.assetid: 5733f4a5-cf81-632f-8a29-df71951d0c7e
 ms.date: 12/19/2018
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# Column property
+# Column property (Visual Basic for Applications)

 Read-only property that returns the column number of the current character position in a **TextStream** file.